mainul1/PTSD-Methylation-Risk-Score-2024/README.md

 9. `Compare_Effect_Sizes.Rmd` and `Compare_Effect_Sizes.html` code to compare the effect sizes of discovery and Boston VA cohort for model 1.
 10. `Demographics.R` code to get demographic information for the manuscript.
 11. `Cohort_Information.Rmd` and `Cohort_Information.html` code to get summary information from different cohorts, e.g., variables in each cohort to check data availability.

+### Key Instruction: The weights and features for each of the three risk scores are located in the Data folder.
+The files are named as follows:

+eMRS_Model1.xlsx
+MoRS_Model2.xlsx
+MoRSAE_Model3.xlsx

 ### Python code to train and test models:
 1. `makedirectory.py` Is to make a directory to store the outcome files from each run.